brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-nitty-gritty/index.md

 #initTextEditor: iA Writer
 ---

+**Important note, 2023-05-22**: I am revising this to reflect a [breaking change in how Embedded Dart Sass is packaged](https://sass-lang.com/blog/rfc-embedded-protocol-2).
+{.box}

-Some of the responses I got to my recent post, "[Using Dart Sass with Hugo: GitHub Actions edition](/posts/2022/05/using-dart-sass-hugo-github-actions-edition/)," made it clear that there needs to be a one-stop guide that tells how to set up [the Embedded Dart Sass binary](https://github.com/sass/dart-sass-embedded) in the `PATH` on one's *local* machine for use with the [Hugo](https://gohugo.io) [static site generator](https://jamstack.org/generators) (SSG).
+Some of the responses I got to my recent post, "[Using Dart Sass with Hugo: GitHub Actions edition](/posts/2022/05/using-dart-sass-hugo-github-actions-edition/)," made it clear that there needs to be a one-stop guide that tells how to set up [the Dart Sass binary](https://github.com/sass/dart-sass) in the `PATH` on one's *local* machine for use with the [Hugo](https://gohugo.io) [static site generator](https://jamstack.org/generators) (SSG).

 So let's take care of that right now, shall we?